CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_web_with_python.md

 - queries should be written in multiple lines (more readable)
 - SELECT ...
 AS or ALIAS (naming convention)
 - customized case-use (e.g. verbs with uppercase, table-names with lowercase)
-- not to forget the ; at the end of the query
+- not to forget the ";" sign at the end of the query
 - in a SELECT use IN instead of OR if there are multiple choices (e.g. SELECT FROM actors WHERE name IN ...)

 #### What layers can you name in a simple web application?